Oufan75/X-EISD/README.md

     python sample_script.py     # first modify sample_script based upon your request

 Example experimental data files can be found in the data folder.
-X-EISD program does not support back calculations, though we show some back calculation examples in the EISD_back_calc notebook.
+X-EISD program does not support back calculations, though some back calculation examples are shown in the EISD_back_calc notebook.
 Please refer to the above 2 papers for details on experimental data, back calculation methods and determining uncertainties.